itsnobledean/odinProjectLandingPage/README.md

 I'll be utilizing as much of github as possible by adding files, committing, and pushing.

 I have three files; index.html, style.css, and index.js.

+Well after watching this youtube video I now believe I should start over.
+It seems as I've made things harder on myself how I made my containers.